arthur-kuo/so_short/README.md

 # so_short
 A website to shorten your URL

-# URL Shortener
 ![image](/public/images/demo.png)

-## Features - 功能
+# Features - 功能

-1. 使用者可以輸入網址
+1. Input your URL
-2. 使用者點擊 Convert 後可轉換成短網址
-3. 使用者可以點擊 Copy 複製短網址，並跳出複製成功訊息
-4. 使用者輸入短網址可跳轉回原網址
-5. 使用者輸入同樣的網址，將會產生同樣的短網址
-6. 若沒有輸入 URL，則會顯示錯誤訊息
+2. Click 'Shorten'
+3. Then you get a shorten URL to use
+4. The shorten URL leads you to the original website
+5. A same shorten URL for a same original URL

-## Installation and execution - 安裝與執行步驟
+# Installation and execution - 安裝與執行步驟

 1. Clone the project